THE UPACK PROGRAM PACKAGE

 The experimental structure

-The program prep can also be used to minimize the energy of a given individual crystal packing.
-The crystal cell data and atomic coordinates are given in an input file subst.cor.
-The space group information can be taken from this file or communicated through a codes file subst.ppu or subst.ppa.
+The program prep can be used to minimize the energy of a given individual crystal packing.
+The crystal cell data and atomic coordinates are given in an input file coord.
+The space group information can be taken from this file or communicated through a codes file subst.pp.
+Run the program:

 Output coordinate files are given in various formats.

-An important application is the minimization of the energy of the experimental structure.
-This gives an indication about the quality of the force field.
-Also, the experimental structure should be present in the parameter files from the search procedure.
+An important application is the minimization of the energy of an experimental polymorph, if available.
+The geometry changes give an indication about the quality of the force field, as given by the parameter D. Also, the energy-minimized experimental structure should be present in the files from the search procedure.
 To this end the program dist can also be used:

-where coord is the name of the file with the experimental coordinates (type spf or mdi).
-Since interatomic distances are strictly compared, this structure must be energy-minimized in the same force field as was used for the search.
+where coord is the name of the file with the experimental coordinates (type spf).
+Since interatomic distances are strictly compared, this structure must be energy-minimized in the same force field as was used to create the hypothetical structures.

 Example: ethanol